msr8/flask-template/README.md

 # TODO

 - [ ] Add a system where users can create accounts via username and password
-- [ ] Add a "profile" page where username can be changed (and password)
+- [X] Add a "dashboard" page where username can be changed (and password)
-- [ ] Change "me" to "dashboard"
-- [ ] Add a template inheritence system for navbar
+- [X] Add a template inheritence system for navbar
 - [ ] Add a branch with a forum system